maiara-pusch/Chapter_1/README.md

 # Chapter_1
-In this repository are available the scripts used for analysis of P, K, V and CTC of area 2, as well as the covariates used and the data set for the K property.
+In this repository is available the potassium soil data of area 2, co-located with the covariates used.
+ We also offer;
+The interpolation grid;
+The code used in;
+The R environment of the analyses.